 They are both very similar, both independent and reluctant to accept help.
 These two people are tough in mind and spirit and even though there are serious trust issues between them, you see that deep down they are kindred spirits.
 There is a connection between them and as they try and forge on try and solve all the mysteries that is surrounding them both, they each see the other in a completely different light.

 This book is such a beautiful story!
 An emotional, compelling and atmospheric tale with two fascinating, beautifully developed and engrossing characters.
 The entwining plot takes you on a journey, a voyage of discovery as we follow these two wonderful people as they find the answers to all the questions that have arisen though out, there are twists and turns that keep the reader gripped right until the last page.

 I am a huge fan of lots of detail and history while reading and this is absolutely spot on, perfect.
 The story is steeped in historic detailing, I particulay love the descriptions of Cornwall, each scene is excellently descriptive that it captures the readers imagination and whisk’s them away to another time and place, the realism grabs you in a way that you can practically taste the sea air.
 This is a clever, articulate and beautifully written story with a mesmerizing romance.
 Ms Cornwall’s writing is a pure joy to read, she captures your attention with her artful words.
 Just wonderful!

 A definite page-turner, I cannot recommend this book enough and I will definitely be stocking my bookshelves with Ms Cornwall’s books.

-This was an ARC copy via the author in exchange for an honest review.
+This was an ARC copy via the publisher Choc Lit in exchange for an honest review.